K-Stability for Fano Manifolds with Torus Action of Complexity One: Combinatorial description of test configurations

 \begin{remark} From the above corollary, we see that the $\CC^*$-action on $\widetilde \X_0$ is primitive if and only if $m$ is the smallest natural number such that $mv\in N$.
 In fact, from the point of view of $K$-stability, the above corollary shows that among test configurations of the form $\X(Q,v,m)$, we only need to consider those with $m=1$ and $v\in N$. \end{remark}

-\begin{corollary} The special fiber of $\X(Q,v,m)$ is normal if and only if for each $u\in \Box$, $\Psi_P$ has non-integral slope at $u$ for at most one $P \neq Q$. \end{corollary} \begin{proof} If $\D$ is the p-divisor corresponding to $\Psi$, note that $\Psi_P(u)$ is has non-integral slope at $u$ if and only if $\face(\D_P,u)$ is not a lattice polytope.
+\begin{corollary} The special fiber of $\X(Q,v,m)$ is normal if and only if for each $u\in \Box$, $\Psi_P$ has non-integral slope at $u$ for at most one $P \neq Q$. \end{corollary} \begin{proof} Consider a generic $u\in\Box$.
+If $\D$ is the p-divisor corresponding to $\Psi$, note that $\Psi_P$ has non-integral slope at $u$ if and only if the vertex $\face(\D_P,(u,1))$ is not a lattice element.
+In other words, the collection of polyhedra $\{\D_P\}_{P\neq Q}$ is admissible if and only if for each $u\in \Box$, $\Psi_P$ has non-integral slope at $u$ for at most one $P\neq Q$.
 The claim is now a direct consequence of Proposition \ref{prop:fiber}. \end{proof}

 \begin{corollary} Suppose that $X$ is Fano and canonical with $L$ the anticanonical divisor.
 Then the special fiber of $\X(Q,v,m)$ is normal if and only if $\Psi_P(0)$ is non-integral for at most one $P \neq Q$. \end{corollary} \begin{proof} This is a direct consequence of Corollary \ref{cor:normal1} and Remark \ref{rem:psi0}. \end{proof}